 This field shall be set according to Table 79–7.
 Type 3 or Type 4 PSEs shall set this field to the value corresponding with Type 2 PSEs.
 Type 3 or Type 4 PDs shall set this field to the value corresponding with Type 2 PDs.

+For MPOE systems, bit 6 shall be set for devices that support Type 0 and bit 7 shall be set for devices that support Type 1 operation.

 Table 79–7—Power type/source/priority field